 (f) such moneys as vest in the Museum under the provisions of section 32.

-(2) The moneys referred to in subsection (1) shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the “Western Australian Museum Account”.
+(2) An agency special purpose account called the Western Australian Museum Account is established under section 16 of the Financial Management Act 2006 to which the moneys referred to in subsection (1) are to be credited.

 (3) All expenditure incurred by the Museum, for the purpose of giving effect to this Act, shall be charged to the Western Australian Museum Account.

-[Section 33 amended by No. 49 of 1996 s.64.]
+[Section 33 amended by No. 49 of 1996 s.64; No. 77 of 2006 s.
+17.]

 34. Power to invest certain moneys